 Current Deviation - Premium Indicator

-Image - 2 (Click to ZOOM)
+Image - 1 (Click to ZOOM) | Image - 2 (Click to ZOOM) |

-Current Deviation custom programmed indicator is developed to be used on NinjaTrader 8 trading platform by Rize Capital.
+The Current Deviation custom-programmed indicator is developed to be used on the NinjaTrader 8 trading platform by Rize Capital.
 This is a simple but very effective indicator to use.
-This indicator is based on how current market is deviated or stretched compared to short and long term market ranges.
-If the market is volatile and stretched too much, it is highly likely going to bounce back.
-The information marked by left white arrow in Image -1 provides that crucial information for you; so that you can make your trade entry or exit based on that.
-‘Long Range’ gives you how the market has moved or average range for your selected ‘Long – Term period’ in the settings and ‘Short Range’ gives you same for selected ‘Short -Term Period’ as shown within lime green rectangle in Image -3.
-These two information is very useful for you to understand how market behaves for this instrument over those both long and short term periods.
-‘Difference’ plots you the difference of the Long and Short term periods’ ranges.
+This indicator is based on how the current market deviates or stretches compared to short and long-term market ranges.
+If the market is volatile and stretched too much, it is highly likely to bounce back.
+The information marked by the left white arrow in Image 1 provides crucial information for you so that you can make your trade entry or exit based on that.

-Image - 4 (Click to ZOOM)
+Image - 3 (Click to ZOOM) | Image - 4 (Click to ZOOM) |

 If you still have any further query, please do watch the video tutorial by clicking here.